julian-zucker/katacoda-scenarios/python-skills-challenge-fundamentals-and-core-concepts/step1.md

 animals.get('chicken', 'missing')
 ```

-Now that you know about dictionaries, fill out the body of the `get_dog` function, so that it returns whatever value is under the key `"dog"` in the input.
+Now that you know about dictionaries, open `step1.py` and fill out the body of the `get_dog` function, so that it returns whatever value is under the key `"dog"` in the input.